What Are The Best Marketing Strategies For Artists?

 There simply is no better marketing strategy for artists than getting out into your local town or city by using your feet.
 This is the heart of public relations.
 Know it and live it.

-This marketing strategy should be like the air you breathe and the food you eat.
+This marketing strategy is focused in building an art business the genuine way.
 It is not something you do; it is who you are.

 I come from a generation that was born on the outside curve before the internet.
 The problem today is that too many younger artists have lost these in person marketing skills.